Computer model locks in Giants vs. Raiders picks, score prediction

-Giants vs. Raiders: Where to watch NFL Week 17, score prediction, betting odds, sportsbook promos, SGP picks
+Giants vs. Raiders: Where to watch NFL Week 17, score prediction, betting odds, SGP picks, sportsbook promos

 How to bet New York Giants vs. Las Vegas Raiders in NFL Week 17 action on CBS and Paramount+